At least one killed in Liberian pre-election clash

 U.N.
 "DEEPLY CONCERNED"

-Even before the clashes, the United Nations Security Council said it was "deeply concerned" by the boycott call.
+The United Nations Security Council said on Sunday it was "deeply concerned" by the boycott announcement, and added that it had received reports that members of Liberia's national electoral body had received threats.
+It gave no details.

 Johnson-Sirleaf, who campaigned to cheering crowds in the capital on Sunday, called the boycott unconstitutional.